dannsy/Pathfinding-Algorithms-Visualizer/README.md

 # Pathfinding-Algorithms-Visualizer
 Implemented some popular pathfinding algorithms and visualizer for a 2D grid.
-Players can determine start and end positions on grid, as well as build walls.
+Players can draw walls on the grid, or alternatively generate mazes.
+After that, determine the start and end positions on the grid and choose from 5 different pathfinding algorithms!
 Get the required dependencies from "requirements.txt" and run "maze.py" to see pathfinding in action!

 # Key-bindings